 This may be done by presenting written evidence such as letters from the decedent expressing intentions and wishes regarding leaving a particular beneficiary assets, or oral testimony by witnesses such as the decedent’s physician testifying that the decedent was of sound mind at the time the decedent made the will or a handwriting expert who can verify the decedent’s signature on the will was authentic and not a forgery.

 Will Contest Defense Example 1:

 For example, let’s say that decedent had a long-term live-in relationship with a significant other and decided to leave that person a substantial portion of the decedent’s estate instead of leaving it to his children.
 When the decedent passes away, the children get together and decide to contest the will.
 Unless they can prove that the parent was mentally incompetent at the time the parent made the will, was under undue influence, duress or fraud, or the parent’s signature was a forgery, they would have a hard time convincing the court that the will was invalid.

-Getting a New York Estate Attorney to Defend the Will
+Getting a New York Estate Attorney to Defend a Will Contest

 Since defending a will contest is complicated, it is recommended that you seek the assistance of a New York probate and estate attorney to represent you in the matter.
-If you wish to speak to a New York estate attorney, call the Law Offices of Albert Gurevich at (212) 233-1233.
+If you wish to speak to a New York estate attorney, call the Law Offices of Albert Goodwin at 718-509-9774.